Lehigraphy/concordat/tally.md

 ***

-The brazier had gone cold when she was finished and back on her feet, the back of her neck aching and trembling from the effort.
+The forgepot had gone cold when she was finished and back on her feet, the back of her neck aching and trembling from the effort.
 The scent of woodsmoke still  lingered in the air.
 Master Dalen had come to check her work, getting on one knee on the glacis and then nodding once.

 Kera was the first to climb down the ladder.
 Kahara was supporting the rails from the above, saying he’d felt them slip on his way up.
 She passed the crater on the carrier’s side without stopping.